American College of Clinical Pharmacy

 What is the best way to study for a certification examination?

 Many techniques can be used to study for certification examinations.
-Before studying for an examination, it is important to get the application and review the domains and weights assigned to each covered topic so that study can be focused on areas that account for the most significant percentage of questions on the examination.
+Before studying for an examination, it is important to review the examination content outline so that study can be focused on areas that account for the most significant percentage of questions on the examination.
 The examinations are based on well-known facts and not experimental procedures, anecdotal reports, or obscure details; therefore, current review articles and textbook chapters are often helpful.
 Many individuals who plan to sit for the examination form study groups and assign topics for review and discussion.
 ACCP offers Preparatory Review and Recertification Courses for specialty certification examinations.
-In addition, identification of areas of weakness allows one to focus review and preparation on those topics.
-The most important factor is to allow adequate time to review identified areas of weakness before the examination.
+These courses are developed by Board Certified Pharmacists and clinical experts.
+Course content is based on the domains, tasks and knowledge statements outlined in the examination content outline for each specialty.

 If the preparatory review and recertification course faculty do not know what is going to be on the examination, how can they help me?